Jaryllim98/ESD/README.md

 Our efforts are targeted towards inculcating in others, a sustainable lifestyle by providing a platform to kickstart their green habits and make it easier for them to do so.
 Through our actions, we envision a change in people's mindset and hope that everyone can make green actions a part of their lives.

-## Pillar Dialogue
+## Scrapyard

-We aim to have this as a termly event.

-**Aim: To provide an avenue for the sharing of important updates and address questions and concerns**

-**Format:**

-* Pre-survey of Key Topics
-* Pre-survey of burning questions/concerns
-* Pillar Dialogue (open invite of ESD population)
+**Aim: To create a space for students to recycle and reuse material from projects.
+It is located just outside the Fab Lab (nearer to the hostel side) **

+**Why you should visit the Scrapyard:**

+* Materials such as plywood, acrylic, even metal
+* Spare electronic parts and components
-* Post-email of minutes and key points to the population
+* Saves you money and time to buy new parts
+* You save the earth

-## Course Planner
+## Community Garden

-We aim to ease the planning process for students and admin staff regarding to the ever more complicating course/track/minor requirements.
-<br><br>

-**Currently stable version of the planner is available [here](https://course-planner.opensutd.org/)**
+**Aim: To inculcate a culture of gardening and self-sufficiency.
+Also, we hope to create a space for all to bond and chill in the vicnity of a relaxing and picturesque space. **

-The current version is reactive<br>
+The current version is reactive
 In future development, we would also like to make a recommendation system for course-plan/module given student's strength or interest.

 ** This is a constant process of updating and maintaining the planner, and we seek interested people to join this open source project.
 Please email ```zhi_zhou@mymail.sutd.edu.sg``` if interested.

 # Contacts

-You may contact us via ```esd@rep.sutd.edu.sg```
+You may contact us via ```greenprint@club.sutd.edu.sg``` or check us out on [Instagram](https://www.instagram.com/sutdgreenprint/)